Workforce Protective Leagues

 We are proud to work on behalf of the men and women of the glass container manufacturing industry and the member companies that employ them.
 We will be sharing information and ideas with League members at regional and national gatherings throughout the country, as well as on this section of the web site.

-2020 Protective League Meetings
+Upcoming 2020 Protective League Meeting Announcements

 GMP-USW Provides Valuable Support in Critical California Cap and Trade Issue, June 2020